RestoredCDC/CDC_zim_mirror/README.md

 #### Configuring server settings

 The `serve.py` file (which serves the entire website) is very short, simple, and well commented.
 You may change the value of the `serverPort` variable at the top to make the script serve from a different port.
-You can also change the HTLM string inside the `DISCLAIMER_HTML` variable to change the disclaimer that is injected in each page.
-This snippet is inserted directly after the `body` tag of the HTML in each page.
+You can also change the HTML string inside the `DISCLAIMER_HTML` variable to change the disclaimer that is injected in each page.
+This snippet is inserted directly after the `body` tag (right after it is opened) of the HTML in each page.

 ...to be continued